pointybeard/symext-field-unique-input/README.md

 ## Usage

-- Behaves identically to a normal text input, however it enforces uniqueness and you cannot group the output in Data Sources.
+- Behaves identically to a normal text input, however it enforces uniqueness of the handle and you cannot group the output in Data Sources.

 - Two modes allow you to choose between throwing an error, "This must be unique", or attempting to make the handle unique automatically by appending an number, eg. `my-entry-handle-2`